Individual Claims Reserving using Activation Patterns

-Almost all residents choose the “tort" coverage under which they are insured regardless of whether they are at fault or not.
-As such, the Bodily Injury coverage very rarely appears for claims that occur in that province.
-Consequently, we see that the parameter estimates for Quebec and Saskatchewan are always quite negative for all the activation patterns that include the Bodily Injury coverage.
+Almost all residents choose the \textit{tort} coverage under which they are insured regardless of whether they are at fault or not.
+As such, the Bodily Injury coverage rarely appears for claims in that province.
+Consequently, we see that the parameter estimates for Quebec and Saskatchewan are always under $0$ for all activation patterns, including the Bodily Injury coverage.

-Moreover, when the fault rating is either not available or not applicable or when the degree of fault of the insured is evaluated at $25\%$, the probability of the claim activating both the Bodily Injury and Loss of Use coverages decreases.
-Once again, since the provincial legislation often impacts the way Bodily Injury claims are handled, we know that for many of those claims, insurers will not record a fault rating or deem it inapplicable to the specific situation.
-We can thus expect for example that when the fault rating is not applicable for a claim, this claim has occurred in Quebec where the Bodily Injury coverage does not apply and hence, the probability of activating it decreases.